The Commercial Evidence

 silence.

 The cost of disengagement is now quantified with considerable precision.
-Gallup estimates that low employee engagement costs the global economy approximately $8.9 trillion a year — roughly 9% of global GDP.
+Gallup's 2026 report found that global employee engagement has fallen to just 20% — its lowest level since 2020 — and estimates that low engagement cost the world economy approximately $10 trillion in lost productivity last year, roughly 9% of global GDP.

 At the organisational level, the estimated cost of a single disengaged employee is 34% of their salary per year.